Kellie Loder: 2013–present

 Over the subsequent months into the middle of 2013, Loder performed on a monthly basis at the Stavanger Drive Second Cup, which is owned by Newman.
 They also performed at the Majestic Theatre and the Fat Cat Blues Bar in St. John's.
-In 2013, they were named a showcase winner by the Christian Women in Media Association (CWIMA) and was selected to perform at the organization's national conference.
+In 2013, they were named a showcase winner by the Christian Women in Media Association (CWIMA) and were selected to perform at the organization's national conference.
 Loder performed six songs live as part of an interview on CBC Radio in April 2013.
 They had written five of these songs, and four of them had not been previously released.
 The unreleased songs were "Playground", "Nursing a Broken Heart", "Like a Flower", and "One Girl", and the fourth song was "On This Drive", which had appeared on Imperfections & Directions.
 The fifth song was a cover version of Johnny Cash's "Folsom Prison Blues".
 They were inspired to write the song "Nursing a Broken Heart" after watching George Stroumboulopoulos Tonight, on which Hugh Jackman uttered the phrase "nursing a broken heart" as part of an interview.
 They wrote "Like a Flower" after a friend challenged them to write a song directed at themself as a child.

 Listeners unfamiliar with contemporary Christian music (CCM) often assume that Loder sings hymn-style music.
 Their career is unusual in that it began in CCM; most young musicians choose music genres such as country and pop, which are generally considered more likely to bring commercial success.
 Loder has asserted that they chose CCM because it gives purpose to their music; many of their songs are about God, but they may also be interpreted as being about other subjects.
 In 2013, Loder said that they were starting to write and perform songs in other genres, and hoped that they would be able to transition out of CCM as Katy Perry, Lifehouse, and Creed had done previously.
 In transitioning out of CCM, they wished to assure the public that they had "definitely not turned [their] back on [their] faith."

 Loder believes everything that they sing is for God, regardless of the song's subject.
 They see their music as a Christian ministry, the goal of which is to inspire people to live happier, better lives.
 A reporter for The Telegram called Loder's voice "powerful yet serene and soulful".
 Their songs have been played regularly on Rogers TV and CBC Radio.
 Specifically, their song "Raise You Higher" was selected for several song countdowns and was played across Canada by both secular and Christian radio stations.
 A CBC Radio reviewer called Loder "amazingly talented", their music "gorgeous" and their song "Playground" in particular "absolutely beautiful".
 In 2012, Loder worked as a Child and Youth Worker at a company called Blue Sky.
 In April, they were undecided on a career in music or medicine, but later confirmed that music was their focus, and was considering a move to Toronto for more career opportunities.